ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 (Note that the `-verify` switch will not work at this point because the required certificates are not on the `https://example.com/` server.)

-Verify that the response *always* include the `Vary` header with the value `Accept,AMP-Cache-Transform` (irrespective of whether the MIME type is `text/html`, `application/signed-exchange`, or something else:
+Verify that the response *always* include the `Vary` header with the value `Accept,AMP-Cache-Transform` (irrespective of whether the MIME type is `text/html`, `application/signed-exchange`, or something else):

 ```sh
 $ curl -si https://staging.example.com/ | less